The key to effectively managing coronavirus is vaccination.

 Q: How long will I have immunity after getting a vaccine, and will it last longer than immunity from having the disease?

-Q: Should I wait after getting my flu shot to receive a COVID-19 vaccine?
+Q: Should I wait after getting another vaccine to receive a COVID-19 vaccine?

 Q: What are common reactions to the vaccine?